 The residents of Louisiana are taking this very approach during the current flooding.
 The floods have forced hundreds of residents out of their homes—whether by relocation or on their rooftops.
 Their houses have experienced detrimental water damage.
 Despite the hardship, many volunteers have decided to take matters into their own hands.

 In an answer to the Louisiana flood disaster call, an LSU based rescue team put together a ragtag search party in order to help people who, while not in danger, were appreciative to be ferried back to dry ground.
-Other volunteers with the Red Cross have also helped residents of Baton Rouge find operational shelter, assist with the injured and handed out supplies.
+Other volunteers with the Red Cross have also helped residents find operational shelter, assist with the injured and handed out supplies.

 The loss in a disaster can be a terrible thing.
 But the human resolve is stronger than any storm.